How to sell digital downloadable products with WooCommerce

 In order for you to maximise your digital sales efforts, it’s vital that you understand the basics of how your digital downloads store performs, analyse customer retention data, and use that information to improve sales performance over time.
 Analysing your data gives you valuable insight into the inner-workings of your business.

-The most basic report is for customers who bought a product.
+Apart from the aggregate report, you can do your own searching and filtering in order to analyse your customers and create your own custom WooCommerce reports.
+The most basic report is for customers who bought a specific product.
 Which can be done with the “Ordered products include…” filter:

 Now let’s investigate the opposite.
 Let’s say you have a sale in one of your WooCommerce digital downloads and you want to promote it.
 You could simply filter users who have that product in their wishlist: